 Rockefeller Center is like a city within a city, epitomizing the best of New York and a symbol of strength and success.
 But it didn’t start out that way.
 Most of Rockefeller Center was built during the Great Depression by oil magnate and billionaire John D. Rockefeller Jr.

 Rockefeller was a visionary and knew that a new opera house would transform the surrounding area and he would stand to make a fortune (to add to his current wealth!)
-He went ahead and purchased a lease for the land on which he envisioned an urban complex with modern skyscrapers, and a cultural and commercial center in the heart of the city's fastest growing section.
+He went ahead and purchased a lease for the land on which he envisioned an urban complex with modern skyscrapers and a cultural and commercial center in the heart of the city's fastest-growing section.

 Then suddenly misfortune struck when the stock market crashed in October 1929.
 The Metropolitan Opera backed out of the project and Rockefeller with the burden of what to do with the land he was now locked into.
-Although the Rockefellers were hit by "Black Tuesday" losing half their fortune, he managed to finance the costly development through taking out loans that he personally guaranteed.
+Although the Rockefellers were hit by "Black Tuesday" losing half their fortune, he managed to finance the costly development by taking out loans that he personally guaranteed.